Effective Date: January 1, 2023

 TEP will not collect additional categories of information or use the information we collect about you for materially different, unrelated, or incompatible purposes from those set forth above without providing you notice.

-Sale of Customer Information
+No Sale of Customer Information

 TEP does not provide customer information to third parties for their advertising purposes or for other purposes unrelated to TEP’s objectives listed above.
-TEP discloses customer information to TEP service providers as described below.

 Sharing Customer Information